 Hemp is organically friendly, requiring very little input to sustain efficient growth.
-Whilst hemp can take up to two years to reach full maturity, it can be harvested after only 120 days.
+While hemp can take up to two years to reach full maturity, it can be harvested after only 120 days.

 Hemp is highly tolerant of pests and diseases.
 This has the immediate benefit of not requiring synthetic chemicals to carry out this function.
-Apart from being environmentally beneficial, this has a financial impact, making it a cheaper crop to grow, maintain and harvest.
-Because of this, it can also be used as an intercropping plant, being used to prevent outbreaks amongst other crops.
+Apart from being environmentally beneficial, this also has a financial impact, making it a cheaper crop to grow, maintain, and harvest.
+Because of this, it can also be used as an intercropping plant, being used to prevent outbreaks among other crops.
 Hemp will prevent and protect other crops from being attacked, reducing damage effectively.

 Hemp has long been known to absorb toxins that are present in the soil.
-This reduces the damage that may be caused to a surrounding ecosystem.
-It also helps to cleanse the soil of fertilizer and pesticides.
-Hemp contains phytoremediation properties, enabling it to clean the air, soil, and water – during the 1990s, scientists planted hemp around the contaminated Chernobyl area and discovered that it absorbed toxic metals from the soil.
-Further studies were carried out by the Italians which confirmed this – an accident at a steel mill was used to demonstrate that the soil could be classed as “non contaminated” after being planted with hemp.
+This reduces the damage that may be caused to the surrounding ecosystem.
+It also helps cleanse the soil of fertilizer and pesticides.
+Hemp contains phytoremediation properties, enabling it to clean the air, soil, and water.
+During the 1990s, scientists planted hemp around the contaminated Chornobyl area and discovered that it absorbed toxic metals from the soil.
+Further studies were carried out by the Italians, which confirmed this.
+An accident at a steel mill was used to demonstrate that the soil could be classified as "non-contaminated" after being planted with hemp.
 This was so successful that the area was declared fit for sale.

 Reducing Global Warming

-It has been discovered that hemp absorbs more Carbon Dioxide (CO2) than any other commercial crop.
-Annually, a crop of hemp may absorb more than 3 tonnes, giving it a crucial role in fighting pollution – especially carbon emissions.
-There are some countries that are now able to issue hemp farmers with “carbon credits” – these are certificates issued by the government with a tradeable value, proving that a certain amount of CO2 has been removed from the environment.
+It has been discovered that hemp absorbs more carbon dioxide (CO2) than any other commercial crop.
+Annually, a crop of hemp may absorb more than 3 metric tons, giving it a crucial role in fighting pollution, especially carbon emissions.
+There are some countries that are now able to issue hemp farmers "carbon credits."
+There are certificates issued by the government with a tradeable value, proving that a certain amount of CO2 has been removed from the environment.

-Hemp is remarkably efficient during growth – it does not require large amounts of water.
-Whilst it requires an effective irrigation system, it has a long taproot which bores into the soil to absorb moisture and nutrients.
+Hemp is remarkably efficient during growth.
+It does not require large amounts of water.
+While it requires an effective irrigation system, it has a long taproot that bores into the soil to absorb moisture and nutrients.

 As stated, hemp can be used in the manufacture of over 25,000 products.
-The economic benefits for farmers, hemp processing plants, governments and retailers are wide ranging.
-An industry that is still evolving, there is potential for job creation, tax collection and income streams that were previously non-existent.
+The economic benefits for farmers, hemp processing plants, governments, and retailers are wide-ranging.
+In an industry that is still evolving, there is potential for job creation, tax collection, and income streams that were previously non-existent.

-Hemp has also been used in construction – notably within hemp concrete.
-In the past 15 years, consumers have become more aware – and more demanding – in the use of environmentally friendly building materials.
+Hemp has also been used in construction, notably in hemp concrete.
+In the past 15 years, consumers have become more aware and more demanding of the use of environmentally friendly building materials.
 As the cost of hemp-related products continues to fall with wider acceptance and government relaxation of cultivation laws, this has the potential to change the face of building in developing countries.

-Hemp farmers – apart from a government-issued license – need very little in the way of input to begin growing.
-Hemp can allow those farmers who struggle in a market which drives their more traditional crop prices downwards to face little challenge in converting to growing hemp and maximizing the returns, benefitting both nations and generations.
+Hemp farmers, apart from a government-issued license, need very little in the way of input to begin growing.
+Hemp can allow those farmers who struggle in a market that drives their more traditional crop prices downward to face a little challenge in converting to growing hemp and maximizing the returns, benefiting both nations and generations.

 As the hemp industry expands, there will be a need for a wider workforce.
 At the moment, the market is driven largely by entrepreneurs who have seen the potential, and those who are already ethically invested in this crop.
-This can only benefit a country in relation to employment and taxes – and an improvement in the way of life this promotes.
+This can only benefit a country in relation to employment, taxes, and an improvement in the way of life this promotes.

-Hemp grows rapidly, cleanly – and helps clean the environment around it.
+Hemp grows rapidly and cleanly, which helps clean the environment around it.
 It is 100% biodegradable and recyclable.
-There is the potential for new jobs in an emerging market, stability in the farming sector and in the production of more eco-friendly products.
+There is the potential for new jobs in an emerging market, stability in the farming sector, and the production of more eco-friendly products.